-March 2025 Child Support Program data shows 66 per cent of the children of people subject to the MAT had 'passed' the MAT, 15 per cent had parents exempted from the MAT, and 18 per cent had parents that had failed the MAT.
+Child Support Program data shows that 66 per cent of the children of people subject to the MAT whose claims were processed during the January to March 2025 quarter, 'passed' the MAT, 15 per cent were exempted from the MAT, and 18 per cent failed the MAT.
 It is unclear what circumstances the 18 per cent figure includes, including how SA interacted with parents regarding the MAT to ensure maximum rate FTB could be paid.

-The Department of Social Services sets a key activity measure of at least 85 per cent of FTB A children of separated parents meeting the MAT, as a measure of the

-&lt;sup>9 Section 3.1.5.70 Exemptions from the maintenance action test, Family Assistance Guide at https://guides.dss.gov.au/family-assistance-guide/3/1/5/70 effectiveness of the Child Support Scheme ensuring that "children continue to receive support from their parents following separation".
+The Department of

+Social Services sets a

+key activity measure of at least 85 per cent of FTB A children of separated parents meeting the MAT, as a measure of the effectiveness of the Child Support Scheme ensuring that "children continue to receive support from their parents following separation".
 That measure was not met in 2022-23 or 2023-24.